networkwithoutborders/Patient-Monitoring-System/README.md

 # Patient-Monitoring-System

-WHAT (What does this web app do?)
 The application primary focus is to effectively use the time spent on manual registration by updating the patients' information on this web app.
-WHY (What problem does it solve?)
-(Registering manually will take more time due to which the testing time may differ from the actual time.)
+Registering manually will take more time due to which the testing time may differ from the actual time.
 This application simplifies data entry, reducing patient wait time and making it easier for doctors to keep track of patient information.
-HOW does the web app work?
-(Scenario)

 Entering the details of the patient.
 Qr and patient id are generated
 Timestamps are used to track the patient's treatment duration.